Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 )
 ```

-The key idea here is fairness:
-the model should be evaluated on data it has never seen before.
+---

 ## Our First KNN Model (Without Scaling)

-Let’s start with a very simple KNN classifier.
+Let’s start with a basic KNN classifier using **k = 5**.
-We’ll use k = 5, meaning the model will look at the 5 nearest neighbors.
+This means each prediction is based on the five closest neighbors.

 ```python
 knn = KNeighborsClassifier(n_neighbors=5)